astampoulis/website-source/content/blog/makam-tutorial-01.md

 and a "term" that is fully known, we have two patterns that might both have unknown parts in them.
 Matching them against each other might force instantiations on either one of them, or even on both of them (in different parts of them); some parts might even remain unknown after the unification.
-The unknown parts are called *unification variables* and are denoted with identifiers starting with an uppercase letter, whereas the identifiers of normal term constructors start with a lowercase letter.
+The unknown parts are called *unification variables* and are denoted with identifiers starting with uppercase letters, whereas the identifiers of normal term constructors start with lowercase letters.

 ```makam
 unify (add (intconst N1) X2) (add X1 (intconst N2)) ?